 Third, the court notes that the alternative basis for the motion (new trial) gets Glair nowhere because orders denying a motion for new trial are not appealable.
 (An order denying a new trial motion may be reviewed on appeal from the underlying judgment.)

 Finally, the court liberally construes Glair’s JNOV motion as a statutory motion to vacate the judgment and enter a new judgment — even though such a construction was not urged by either party — and follows Clemmer by dismissing the appeal.
 The court recognizes that Clemmer has not been followed in the courts of appeal, but says that it is “compelled to follow” it.
 After explicitly inviting the Supreme Court to “provide further guidance and eliminate the apparent confusion in the intermediate appellate courts on this issue,” the court also finds support for the nonappealability of an order denying a statutory motion to vacate in Code of Civil Procedure section 904.1 and rule 8.108, California Rules of Court.
 The former explicitly authorizes an appeal from an order granting a new trial and an order denying a JNOV motion but is silent on motions to vacate.
 The latter identifies various post-trial motions and how their filing extends the time to appeal, but the only motion the rule explicitly contemplates appeal from is a JNOV motion.

-Unless and until the Supreme Court clarifies the issue, trial counsel need to assume an order denying a Section 663 motion to vacate is not appealable, at least not in the Second District.
+Unless and until the Supreme Court clarifies the issue, trial counsel need to assume an order denying a Section 663 motion to vacate is not appealable.
 Thus, even where no notice of entry of judgment has been served, counsel should not delay on a motion to vacate.
 Since a denial of the motion is not appealable, it is important to have the motion decided before the deadline for appeal from the judgment so trial counsel can still appeal from the judgment if the motion is denied.